 Ductless Fume Hoods

 A ductless fume hood relies on a carbon filter to remove toxic fumes from the workspace.
-It’s considered a more eco-friendly version of the fume hood.
+Also, it’s a more eco-friendly version of the fume hood.
 Rather than directing the fumes outside of the building, the carbon filter removes the chemicals from the air and redirects it back into the lab.
-Ductless fume hoods are also considered the most energy and cost-efficient.
+Industry experts consider ductless fume hoods the most energy and cost-efficient.

 Chemical Fume Hood

-These are installed in labs that handle dangerous chemicals.
+These are for labs that regularly handle dangerous chemicals.
 They feature the clear sash so that workers can have a complete view of the substances they’re working with without coming into direct contact with them.